photojenic/jrp/README.md

 ## Overview
-This website is a passion project of mine to showcase my photography work and now my front end development coding skills!
+This website is a passion project of mine to showcase my photography work and now my front end development coding skills utilizing HTML5, CSS and Javascript!

 ## What I have demonstated